DaffaSyauqi/Boook/README.md

-# 🛍️ CubeShop — E-Commerce Web App (Nuxt 3)
+# 🛍️ BookNest — E-Commerce Web App

-CubeShop is a modern e-commerce web project built with **Nuxt 3**.
+BookNest is a modern book e-commerce web project built with **Nuxt 3**.
-It is designed to provide a fast, responsive, and developer-friendly online shopping experience.
+It is designed to provide a fast, responsive, and simple.

 ---